TO: Town Council FOR: Council Meeting, April 16th, 2018

 A couple of years ago, swimming with a friend parallel to the QB shoreline, going in the direction of French Creek, we encountered serious sewage contamination.
 The vegetation growth and condition of the water indicated to both of us that we were in long term effects, not a one-time accidental release.
 We beat a hasty and frightened retreat to our respective homes, for a hot bath with disinfectant.

-Those are the pieces of information that will be on concern to all of us.
+Those are pieces of information that will be of concern to all of us.